 6.21.1 General

 The movement behaviour analytics provides analytics information (statistics or predictions) regarding the location, direction and velocity of UEs during an analytics target period in a target area.
 The statistics of movement behaviour collects a map of UE movements in a certain region in a certain period of time.
-In addition, the consumers can obtain the congestion situation in the target area through statistics.
+In addition, the consumers can further derive the congestion situation in the target area through such analytics.

 The NWDAF provides movement behaviour analytics to a NF (e.g. NEF, AF).